dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 628. Maximum Product of Three Numbers.md

 # Submissions
 ---
 ## Approach 1: Brute Force
-The simplest solution is to consider every triplet out of the given numsnums array and check their product and find out the maximum product out of them.
+The simplest solution is to consider every triplet out of the given $nums$ array and check their product and find out the maximum product out of them.

 **Complexity Analysis**